 At some point, we all find ourselves rolling our eyes at those self-proclaimed “foodies,” possibly one of the most overused ways of describing a person who just simply likes to eat.
 Jeffrey, however, has spent years deciphering the maze that is the Queens food scene.
 There are pockets of immigrant cultures in Queens that are not well-documented and where people don’t necessarily speak English, but … Continue reading How to plan a trip like a foodie

 As we near the end of National Bike Month, we hope everyone has gotten a chance to enjoy the joys of zipping through the city atop a two-wheeler.
 Biking is a wonderful way to get around town day-to-day, and Tim from Streets of San Francisco gives his tips on how to start out with biking!
 If you have more burning questions for him, you can … Continue reading How to Start an Urban Biking Lifestyle

 Randy is a software developer who decided to pack up his life and move to Thailand after running a business for 10 years out in Los Angeles.
 In the beginning, he was a complete novice to Thai culture but over the past years, he’s learn to cook, talk, and walk like he’s Thai!
-He now shares his version of stunning Phuket with travelers who are … Continue reading How to Immerse Yourself in New Cultures
+Isn’t that just the dream?? by Randy, Vayable traveler and software developer … Continue reading How to Immerse Yourself in New Cultures

 by Douglas, one of Vayable’s newest ambassadors hailing from the beautiful Cinque Terre region in Italy!
 In a moment when everything seems to flit by us at the speed of a mouse-click, when information zooms past and relationships are sometimes reduced to nothing more than a “like” on Fb, the thing we all need to combat the sense of constant movement and uncertainty is passion … … Continue reading Why Everybody Needs Some Vayable … and Italy More Than Most.